Documentation / Web performance testing in practice

 There's a workaround for this problem: when you set the CPU/GPU performance and pin those, you will get more stable metrics.
 To do that you need to run your test on a phone where you can use root.

 One problem running tests on Android is that when the phone temperature gets high, Android will change CPU frequencies and that will affect your metrics.
-To avoid that you can check the battery temperature before you start your tests (that’s implemented in Browsertime/sitespeed.io).
-You can also root your phone and then set the frequency for you CPU so that it will not change.
+To avoid that you can check the battery temperature before you start your tests (that's implemented in Browsertime/sitespeed.io).
+You can also root your phone and then set the frequency for your CPU so that it will not change.
 That is supported for Moto G5 and Pixel 1 using Browsertime/sitespeed.io (thank you Mozilla for contributing that part).

-Mobile hosting #
+Mobile hosting

 To run your test you can either host your own mobile phones and drive them through a Mac Mini, Raspberry Pi or find a hosting solution that can do the same.
 At the moment we do not have any recommendations for hosting, except for hosting the solution yourself.
 If you use sitespeed.io we have a pre-made Raspberry Pi to run your tests.

-Mobile deevice lab
+Mobile device lab

-Number of runs #
+Number of runs

 You want to have stable metrics so you can find regressions.
 One way to get more stable metrics is to make many runs and take the median (or fastest) run.

 The number of runs you need depends on the servers you use, the browser (and browser configuration) and the URL that you test.
 That means you need to test yourself to find what works for you.
-For example at Wikimedia we get really stable metrics for our mobile site with just do one run using WebPageReplay as a replay proxy.
+For example, at Wikimedia we get really stable metrics for our mobile site with just one run using WebPageReplay as a replay proxy.
 But for the English desktop Wikipedia we need 5/7/11 runs for some URLs to get more stable metrics (because we run more JavaScript that executes differently).
-And for other languages on Wikipedia we need less runs.
+And for other languages on Wikipedia we need fewer runs.

 You should start out by doing 5 runs.
 How big is the difference between your runs?
 Is it seconds?
 Well then you need to increase the number of runs.
 You will probably have some flakiness in your tests, but that is OK, as long as you can see regressions.
 The best way to find what works for you is to test over a period of time.
 Check your metrics, check your min and max and the deviation over time.